NavanshGoel/NavanshGoel/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- ⚡️ I'm currently pursuing my Undergraduate Degree (B.Tech.) in Computer Science and Engineering with Spec. in Cyber Physical Systems at Vellore Institute of Technology;
+- ⚡️ I'm currently pursuing my Undergraduate Degree (B.Tech.) in Computer Science and Engineering with Spec. in Cyber Physical Systems at Vellore Institute of Technology
-- 👨🏽‍💻 I’m also a Research Intern at IIT Kanpur;
+- 👨🏽‍💻 I’m also a Research Intern at IIT Kanpur
-- 💬 Feel free to contact me regarding anything;
+- 💬 Feel free to contact me regarding anything
-- 📫 How to reach me: navansh.goel@gmail.com or feel free to say hi on Linkedin: https://www.linkedin.com/in/navanshgoel/;
+- 📫 How to reach me: navansh.goel@gmail.com or feel free to say hi on Linkedin: https://www.linkedin.com/in/navanshgoel/
 - 👀 You can visit my Research Work Portfolio: <a href="https://scholar.google.co.in/citations?user=9kD0S9sAAAAJ&hl=en" target="_blank">https://scholar.google.co.in/citations?user=9kD0S9sAAAAJ&hl=en"</a>

 **Languages and Tools:**